deordie/deordie-digest/_posts/2021-07-02-06_Pipeline_vibes.md

 [Data Quality Meetup #4](https://www.datafold.com/blog/data-quality-meetup-4/) — Datafold Team.

-*The following topics is discussed:*
+*The following topics are discussed:*

 - *The Best Data Quality Investment in 2021*
 - *Verity: Data Quality as a Service*